Smoked tri-tip is a great alternative to the brisket, its juicy, meaty, quicker and much cheaper!

 Well Done | 165°F and above | Not recommended for reverse sear |

-Red meat can handle a stronger, bold flavor profile.
-I like to use Oak or hickory hardwood pellets with their rich, bacon-type flavors, or mesquite chips for a strong rich flavor.
+Red meat can handle a stronger, bolder flavor profile.
+I like to use Oak or hickory hardwood pellets, with their rich, bacon-type flavors, or mesquite chips, for a strong, rich flavor.

-If you prefer a sweeter, more subtle flavors try apple, maple, or cherry pellets.
+Try apple, maple, or cherry pellets if you prefer sweeter, more subtle flavors.
 They will give the smokiness without overpowering the natural flavors.
 However, you may struggle to get a smoky flavor through the meat.

 Should You Marinate Your Tri Tip?